(first posted 3/22/2012)

 But truth be told, the bigger C-Body Buicks really were better looking, with their fully faired-in front fenders and more flowing lines.

-I’m still struggling a bit to make out the difference between the Special and the A-Body Chevrolet, but I finally did.
+The differences between the B-Body Special and the A-Body Chevrolet are real, but take a bit of close examination to pinpoint.
 Some parts, like the front doors, look almost identical.
+Might they be?
 But the A-Body was shorter, meaning the roof had to be humpier to leave enough head room for the rear passengers.
 And the Chevy rear side window is bigger.
+And there’s a number of other minor but obvious other differences.
 And of course, the Buick sits on a longer 121 wheelbase, much of that being taken up by its long tapering nose.
 That all adds up to subtle but definite improvements in the Special’s proportions.

 While we’re comparing the Special to the Chevy, let’s consider that the step up from it to Buick’s most affordable car was $300 then, or a 21% premium.
-The Special’s asking price was $1735, which inflation adjusted makes $16k.
+The Special’s asking price was $1735, which inflation adjusted makes about $20k in 2021 dollars.
 Actually, I don’t put a lot of stock in inflation adjusted figures when going back that far, because so many other factors can skew it, most of all the change in real purchasing power during the fifties and sixties.

 And what exactly did that 21% premium buy?
 Most of all (as usual) bragging rights: the Buick name, and that hungry mouth inspired by Harley Earl’s famous 1938 Y-Job, the mother of all GM dream cars.
 A slightly longer wheelbase too, and of course the straight eight engine, although in the case of the Special, it was the smaller 248 inch version, making 110 hp, versus the Chevy’s ohv six’ 90 hp.

 And of course, Buick’s fine hood ornament, which certainly outclassed the Chevy’s.